DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ```
 ## [1] TRUE TRUE TRUE TRUE TRUE TRUE
 ```

+So while each attribute is identical, the objects as a whole are not!
+See `?identical` for more information.
 This is frankly an unfortunate behaviour of R's.
 Most other things were done on purpose.
-This probably was not!
+I am not sure if this was or was not.
+However, knowing about it makes it useful!

 How about if we wanted to make genotype3 into a character vector?